kamu-data/kamu-cli/docs/examples/trading.md

 Using `temporalTables` section we instruct the Flink engine to use `my.trading.holdings` event stream to create a temporal table of the same name.

-Here's how this three-dimensional would look like when sliced at different points in time:
+Here's how this three-dimensional table would look like when sliced at different points in time:

 ```sql
 my.trading.holdings: